Chilling Testimonies Show the Impact of War on Syrian Medics

 Syria’s war began in March 2011, after dictator Bashar al-Assad’s government cracked down on anti-government protesters amid the wave of popular uprisings that swept across the Middle East that year.
 The Gulf States, Iran, Turkey, the U.S., Europe, and Russia each funneled money and munitions to various state and non-state actors.
 Meanwhile, the influence of jihadist groups mushroomed in the chaos, with ISIS rising to control an area the size of Great Britain until the capital of its self-proclaimed caliphate fell in 2017.
 The war has killed hundreds of thousands of Syrians and more than half of the country’s population has either fled or become internally displaced.

 It was the Russian Air Force’s 2015 entry into the war that turned the tide in favor of the Assad government.
 It also precipitated an uptick in airstrikes against medical facilities, in defiance of international law.
-Since 2011, IRC’s Syrian partner, Physicians for Human Rights, has documented almost 600 attacks on Syrian medical facilities.
+Since 2011, New York-headquarted Physicians for Human Rights has documented almost 600 attacks on Syrian medical facilities.

 Many have been captured on film.
 The Berlin-headquartered Syrian Archive has verified and preserved videos documenting 411 separate attacks against a total of 269 medical facilities between 2011 and 2020.
-Of those, 90% were carried out by either Russian or Assad government forces, it says.
+Of those, 90% were carried out by either Russian or Syrian government forces, it says.
 More than two-thirds of attacks on medical facilities were deliberately targeted, the Syrian Archive will announce in an upcoming March 9 report, and for at least 192 of the attacks, the medical facility’s existence and exact location were known to the parties to the conflict beforehand.

 In addition to bringing aircraft and missile systems not previously available to Syrian government forces, Russia also contributed “disinformation about those attacks to make confusion around them,” says the Syrian Archive’s co-founder Hadi Al-Khatib.